 And he has never looked back.

 In the productive time since he struck out alone, Stevens has relentlessly pursued his dream: writing and producing his original songs and performing throughout Nashville.
 To hone his craft, he boldly set up his equipment every weekend in Centennial Park and played fan favorites but also his own music.
 He gained a considerable following.
 People came faithfully to watch him perform there and other venues in the city.
 While he sharpens his performing skills, Stevens also collaborates with top Nashville producers.
+Stevens has performed at Tootsie's Orchid Lounge, Kid Rock, Rippy's, and more.
+He currently fronts the house band at Losers in midtown Nashville.

 He recently released his catchy debut single “Summer Love,” which is popular on social media.
 It’s the perfect fun, upbeat tune that could soon be a summer hit – perfect for listening to while riding down the road, windows down, on a brilliant, sunlit day.